LarsNorlander/dev-diary/python.md

 ### 6:16 PM

 Continued studying up a bit this time on using the file system in Python.
 I also tried scanning a few books to see where my level is at and where I could move next.
 It seems I still need to learn a bunch.
 But, there is one book that seems interesting.
 Automate the Boring Stuff with Python might be an interesting next step and provide a few practice projects.

+## July 17, 2018

+### 7:55 AM

+Even more on Python and file systems.
+This time around, how you could manipulate paths like joining them, splitting, getting the name or base and what not.